PowerDNS/weakforced/docs/manpages/wforce.conf.5.md

   read all the whitelist entries from the redis DB on startup.
 For example:

         whitelistPersistDB("127.0.0.1", 6379)

+* whitelistRedisUsername(<username>) - Set the Redis username for authentication
+  to the redis DB.
+For example:

+        whitelistRedisUsername("foobar")

+* whitelistRedisPassword(<password>) - Set the Redis password for authentication
+  to the redis DB.
+For example:

+        whitelistRedisPassword("secret")

 * whitelistPersistReplicated() - Store whitelist entries that have been replicated in the redis DB.
 By default, replicated whitelist